How to Create a Work Breakdown Structure in 5 Steps

 It is important to be specific and concise in defining the project objectives to avoid confusion and misinterpretation.
 Be clear on the overall project outcome and goals.

-This is the G in our GPS system
+This is the O in our ORS system

 Step 2: Identify the project's high-level phases